geoffvrijmoet/training-daydreamers-com-backend/guidelines/development-log.md

 ### 🎯 Current To-Do Items / Questions for AI (Latest)

-*   on the client end on Safari (not an issue on Chrome), user is unable to upload the liability waiver pdf.

 *   the following should be done for both the client-side and the admin-side client intake (`app/portal/intake/page.tsx` for client-side, `app/(main)/clients/new/page.tsx` for admin-side):
     *   have a "Additional Contact" field that allows for another name, email and phone number to be added -- make this super friendly for when both clients are essentially going to be equally responsible for the dog, and have equal amounts of access to the portal / equal amounts of communication from Madeline. think of this as a "co-owner" field. be creative and thoughtful in how you implement it, both from UI and backend mongodb/model perspective.